 In most cases, the drawbacks of a bridge loan tend to outweigh the potential benefits.
 Cons include:

 - High interest rate – Because it’s temporary and not tied to income, a bridging loan is expensive.
-It comes with an interest rate that is much higher than a normal mortgage or HELOC.
+Bridge loan financing comes with an interest rate that is much higher than a traditional mortgage, home equity loan, or HELOC.

 - Administration fee – $850